Snowdonia Holiday Cottages

 Snowdonia is all soaring peaks, hidden waterfalls and sweeping valleys – a landscape made for adventure.
-Our holiday cottages here put you at the heart of it all, whether you want a cosy stone bolthole with a roaring log fire, a dog-friendly base for long mountain walks, or a family retreat with space to gather together.
-Spend your days exploring rugged trails and historic castles, then come home to comfort and views you’ll never tire of.
+Our Snowdonia holiday cottages put you at the heart of it all, whether you want a cosy stone bolthole with a roaring log fire, a dog-friendly base for long mountain walks, or a family retreat with space to gather together.
+Spend your days exploring rugged trails and historic castles, then come home to the easy comfort of a self catering cottage and views you’ll never tire of.

 Places to stay in Snowdonia